papriwalprateek/wiki-category-extractor/README.md

 Wiki_Category_Extractor
 =======================

-This is simple extractor which extracts wikipedia articles of a given category.
+This is a simple extractor which extracts wikipedia articles of a given category.

 ## Installation